 Integrity, knowledge and compassion are the cornerstones of Queen Cosmetique.
 We feel that every person is beautiful in their own way and we strive to help illuminate that beauty!

-In addition to BLISSOMA FACIAL products, we also use BIO TOUCH cosmetic pigments in all of our tattooed make-up procedures.
+We use BIO TOUCH cosmetic pigments in all of our tattooed make-up procedures.

 BIO TOUCH pigments are formulated with Iron Oxides, which are known to be safe for cosmetic use, colorants, and micropigmentation to the face and body.
 Because our pigments have more of these particles in every drop, they absorb into the skin much more effectively.
 The result is less fading, and truer color.
 Our pigments also have a different texture and quality.
 Other brands of pigments boast to have organic compounds, but organic is not always the best choice.
 Allergies can be more common in organic substances.
 Some people are allergic to vegetable dye, and pigments with vegetable dye are not stable.
 Some brands even use industrial colors similar to automobile paint!
 This can be dangerous and cause an allegic reaction.
 In addition to iron oxides, our black shades are carbon based, which has the same chemical makeup as what is naturally found in our bodies, so there is even more precaution against any chances of an allegic reaction.
 Over 50,000 technicians use BIO TOUCH products in 33 different countries daily.
 Our customers can have peace of mind that OUR PRODUCTS WORK!!!